Parkreiner/Parkreiner/README.md

   <p>
     Lately I've been using my programming skills to make games and interactive media.
 I'm also a fan of
     <a href="https://devon.lol/blog/the-old-web/">the non-commercial web</a> and want to do my part in making
     the internet weird again.
-It used to be such a bright and vibrant place, and I love that communities like <a href="https://sadgrl.online/">Sadgrl.online</a> have sprung up to help bring back what used to make things so special.
+I have a lot of love and respect for communities like <a href="https://sadgrl.online/">Sadgrl.online</a> that aim to help bring back what used to make the 'net so special.
   </p>
 </details>